-The This document uses the following terms are specific to this document:
+This document uses the following terms:

 Active Directory: A general-purpose network directory service.
 Active Directory also refers to the Windows implementation of a directory service.
 Active Directory stores information about a variety of objects in the network.
-Importantly, user accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
+Importantly, userUser accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
 Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS).
 [MS-ADTS] describes both forms.
 For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS.

 Active Directory domain: A domain hosted on Active Directory.
-For more information, see [MS-ADTS1.
+For more information, see [MS-ADTS].